 Big open spaces, the smell of fresh-cut grass and leafy green trees, and the sun on your face.
 Bliss!
-We are currently living with ongoing restrictions in Scotland, but getting out and about for daily exercise in your local area is a great way to get an energy boost.
-We can look ahead to exploring the beautiful country more in the future.
-For now, it's important to remember that our open spaces may look a little different now and we need to behave a little differently when we visit them.
+We may be living with ongoing restrictions in Scotland for a while, but now we're back out enjoying our towns, cities and countryside it's important to follow a few guidelines and keep it nice for now and future generations.
+Due to the Covid-19 pandemic, it's important to remember that our open spaces may look a little different and we need to behave a little differently when we visit them.

 The Scottish Outdoor Access Code applies all year-round and offers some great tips and advice so that you can enjoy these spaces safely, and give their staff the time and space they need to look after them properly.
 There are three key principles to the code.

 Although some restrictions have been relaxed, it is still very important to keep to the recommended 2 metre (6ft) distance from people outside your household.
 Whether you're exploring the streets and paths of our cities or wide open fields, there are some key things to remember.

 Remember that the outdoors isn't risk-free and act with care at all times for your own safety and that of others.